lkotipal/vlasiator/scaling/202506_CSC_Mahti/README.md

 # Weak scaling

 Test run on 1 node as in the given cfg file, and extended on *n* nodes by expanding the domain by a factor *n* along the *y* and *z* dimensions respectively, and both along *y* and *z* for the cases where the node count is *m^2*.
-All runs using 16 tasks per node, 16 threads per task (multihtreading).
+All runs using 16 tasks per node, 16 threads per task (multithreading).

 ![](weak/weak_scaling.png)
 ![](weak/weak_scaling_efficiency.png)